 Elemental Resistance (Ex)

-Starting at 2nd level, geomancers gain an elemental resistance of 2 to earth, fire, ice, lightning, water, and wind.
-This resistance increases by 2 every four levels after 2nd level.
+Starting at 2nd level, the geomancer gains an elemental resistance of 2 to earth, fire, ice, lightning, water, and wind.
+This resistance increases by 2 every four geomancer levels after 2nd level.

 Favored Terrain (Ex)

-Starting at 3rd level, a geomancer may select a type of terrain from the table below.
-The geomancer gains a +2 bonus on Initiative checks and Knowledge (geography), Perception, Stealth, and Survival skill checks when he is in this terrain.
-A geomancer traveling through his favored terrain normally leaves no trail and cannot be tracked (though he may leave a trail if he so chooses).
+Starting at 3rd level, a geomancer may select a type of terrain from Table: Favored Terrains.
+The geomancer gains a +2 bonus on Initiative checks and Knowledge (geography), Perception, Stealth, and Survival skill checks when she is in this terrain.
+A geomancer traveling through her favored terrain normally leaves no trail and cannot be tracked (though she may leave a trail if she so chooses).

 At 7th level and every four levels thereafter, the geomancer may select an additional favored terrain.
 In addition, at each such interval, the skill bonus and initiative bonus in any one favored terrain (including the one just selected, if so desired), increases by +2.